Joaquim Cruz: Biography

 In 1985 Cruz won six of his eight 800 meter races, the last three of which were won under 1:43: 1:42.98 at ISTAF, 1:42.53 in Cologne (beating Sebastian Coe), and 1:42.49 in Koblenz.
 His record was good enough to earn him a World #1 ranking by Track & Field News magazine for the second year in a row.
 He also ran the world's 3rd fastest 1,000 meter time for 1985, a 2:15.11.
 In the following two years he struggled with injuries and raced little, though he did manage to win the gold medal in the 1,500 meters at the 1987 Pan American Games, defeating both Jim Spivey (who within the next month would win a bronze medal at the World Championships) and American mile record holder Steve Scott.

-At the 1988 Summer Olympics, Cruz appeared to be on his way to retaining his Olympic 800 m title when he was passed by Kenyan runner Paul Ereng, leaving Cruz with the silver medal.
+During the 1988 Summer Olympics, Cruz appeared to be on his way to retaining his Olympic 800 m title when he was passed by Kenyan runner Paul Ereng, leaving Cruz with the silver medal.
 Troubled by Achilles' tendon injuries, Cruz was never again able to reach the international top level.
 In 1993, he tried to make a comeback and started over 1500 m at various Grand Prix races in Europe but failed to make a major impact.
 His last victory of significance came in the 1500 meters at the 1995 Pan American Games.
 One year later, taking part at his third Olympics at the 1996 Summer Olympics, Cruz was the Brazilian flag-bearer and ran the 1500 meters without reaching the finals.

 Cruz competed at the 2001 Masters West Region Track and Field Championship winning the 5000 meter run at age 38.

-Cruz was a torchbearer and lit the flame cauldron at the 2007 Pan American Games in Rio de Janeiro, on July 13, 2007.
+Cruz was the last torchbearer and lit the flame cauldron at the 2007 Pan American Games in Rio de Janeiro, on 13 July 2007.
 After retiring from competitions he became a running coach at the Olympic Training Center in Chula Vista, California.
-He guides David Brown and Shaquille Vance, among others.
+He guides David Brown and Shaquille Vance, among other Paralympic athletics.